Kylie Platt

-Six years later when David discover Max actions including spiking a drink at Amy, he believe that he let Kylie down by her promise.
+Creation

-Creation and casting
+Casting

 Kylie was created as the "tearaway" half-sister of established character Becky McDonald (Katherine Kelly).
 Actress Paula Lane was cast in the role and immediately received praise from executive producer Phil Collinson who described her as "brilliant".
 Lane has stated she draws inspiration from her own past, as an angle to portray Kylie.
 Lane's first scenes aired on 26 August 2010.
 Lane later signed a new contract with the serial, which was later extended and meant Kylie would stay into July 2012.